Axia-Tech/AXIA-wiki/docs/learn/learn-comparisons-cosmos.md

 Finally, in Cosmos, if a staker does not vote in a governance referendum, the validators assume their voting power.
 Because of this, many validators in Cosmos have zero commission in order to acquire more control over the protocol.
-In AXIASolar, governance and staking are completely disjoint;
+In AXIACoin, governance and staking are completely disjoint;
 nominating a validator does not assign any governance voting rights to the validator.

 ## Message Passing

-AXIASolar uses [Cross-Consensus Message Passing Format (XCM)](learn-cross-consensus.md) for parachains to send arbitrary messages to each other.
+AXIACoin uses [Cross-Consensus Message Passing Format (XCM)](learn-cross-consensus.md) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
 [Collators](learn-collator.md) are full nodes of parachains and full nodes of the relay chain, so collator nodes are a key component of message passing.
 Messages